 If the University is defrauded

 If we are affected by a phishing attack, it is important to act fast.
 The first measure is to contact LU Finance and the bank without delay, to stop the payment if possible.
 Some international payments outside Europe can take up to two or three days to process, which sometimes enables the fraud to be stopped.
-On the “In Case of Emergency” page here on the Staff Pages, you can find information about how to file a police report.
-If required, you can contact the Chief Security Officer for advice.
+On the “In Case of Emergency” page here on the Staff Pages, you can find information about how to get help filing a police report.
+If required, you can contact LU’s Security and Environment Division for advice.

 Source: Polisens nationella bedrägericenter, SSF and Lund University